-- (every two years) or more frequently at staff or Council's initiation. - At a Council deliberation for review of Allocation requests, Council may a) authorize the request and permit the applicant to proceed to the Development Agreement process, b) not authorize the request, c) defer the request to a future public hearing. - c) Master Development Plan Review Timelines.
+ec) Master Development Plan Review Timelines.
 City staff's review of Standard/Exemplary Tier applications and associated Community Benefits Program and Council's consideration of the allocation request shall occur within 180 days.
 If review and consideration is not completed during this timeframe, the applicant's obligation to pay the Specific Plan Reimbursement Fee at the time of allocation is delayed until building permits are issued.
 This timeframe does not obligate the Council to grant the allocation request but only to review and consider it.

-Table 8-3: Allocation Process Requirements
+Table 8-3: Hybrid Allocation Process Requirements

-Request for Allocation (Master Development Plan) Allocation Duration Ongoing; to be considered when an Allocation Review occurs.
-A review of Allocation Requests would occur semi-automatically (every two years) or more frequently at staff or Council's initiation.
-Base Tier Allocations will occur on a rolling basis.
-Base Tier Base Tier applications do not require Council discretionary approval and are processed as required by the Development Code.
-Standard and Exemplary Tier Submittal Requirements Community Benefits program & scorecard, site & land use plan, preliminary building design plans, environmental clearance (similar to a "complete" preapplication) Community Benefits Program Detailed program, scorecard, and financial analysis required: For Standard Tier, an outline or draft of the community benefits proposal including which points / categories will be sought and narrative description.
-For Exemplary Tier, a complete Community Benefits proposal including pro forma and financial valuation of proposed benefits.
+Request for Allocation (Master Development Plan) Allocation Duration Initial Allocation Window open for 120 Days Ongoing; to be considered when an Allocation Review occurs.
+A review of Allocation Requests would occur semiautomatically (every two years) or more frequently at staff or Council's initiation.
+Tier Base, Standard Tier, or Exemplary Tier Submittal Requirements Community Benefits program & scorecard, site & land use plan, preliminary building design plans, environmental clearance (similar to a "complete" preapplication) Community Benefits Program Detailed program, scorecard, and financial analysis required.
 Time to Complete DA considered concurrently or within 2 years, with possible one-year extension.
 Administrative or PC approval if compliant with Master Plan.
 Specific Plan Fee Required to be paid by applicant to the City within 15 business days to secure allocation of square footage.